 All students should maintain a 2.0 cumulative GPA for work taken at this institution in order to be considered in good standing.
 Students are placed on academic probation at the end of any semester in which their cumulative GPA falls below 2.0.

 Unless special permission is granted by the student's academic advisor, students on academic probation must carry less than 16 hours.
-Offices of Academic and Career Services, Academic Success, Counseling Care and Multicultural Affairs work individually with probationary students to help them meet their individual needs.
+Offices of Academic and Career Services, Academic Success, Counseling Care and Disability Services work individually with probationary students to help them meet their individual needs.

 Students who are placed on academic probation are suspended for one academic year when the following conditions exist: